rsmenon/pygments-mathematica/README.md

 For other applications including command line usage, the lexer ships with a style named `mathematica`.
 (See the arguments to the `pygmentize` command in the section above.)
 To use different colors, modify the style in `mathematica/style.py` and run `python setup.py install` again.

+If you fancy the default style that ships with the _Mathematica_ notebook, use the `mathematica-notebook` scheme.

 ## Limitations